Xdynix/PixivPixie/README.md

 ## About

 `PixivPy` is rather a powerful Pixiv API.
-But its response are raw json and need further processing before used.
+But its responses are raw json and need further processing before being used.
 And both `PublicAPI` and `AppAPI` has its pros and cons.

 This package is designed to serve as a proxy API for `PixivPy`.
 User can just